Setup

 sudo apt-get install python3.6

-• run npm install which should install all required dependencies and compile the native node modules.
+which should install all required dependencies and compile the native node modules. - rename

 LIBPYTHON_PATH=/usr/lib/python3.6/config-3.6m-x86_64-linux-gnu/libpython3.6.so SIMILARITY_SCORE_GENERATOR_PY_FOLDER=${LOCATION_OF_PROJECT_CLONE}/src/native/extra npm run dev